cfsengineering/CEASIOMpy/readme.md

 All input geometries are based on the open-standard format [CPACS](https://www.cpacs.de/), a *Common Parametric Aircraft Configuration Schema*.
 It uses a parametric definition for air transportation systems which is developed by the German Aerospace Center [DLR](https://www.dlr.de/).

-:scroll: CEASIOMpy is maintained by [CFS Engineering](https://cfse.ch/) and [Airinnova](https://airinnova.se/).
-CEASIOMpy is under the [Apache License 2.0](https://github.com/cfsengineering/CEASIOMpy/blob/main/license).
+:scroll: CEASIOMpy is maintained by [CFS Engineering](https://cfse.ch/).

 :book: The Documentation of CEASIOMpy is integrated in this repository and can be read in documents like this one.
 Follow links to find the information that you are looking for.